TriVLA: A Triple-System-Based Unified Vision-Language-Action Model with Episodic World Modeling for General Robot Control: Experiments

-\textbf{Effectiveness of Dynamics Perception Module.} The System 3 dynamics perception module (DP-M) is a general-purpose video diffusion model fine-tuned on internet-sourced human and robot manipulation datasets.
+\textbf{Effectiveness of Episodic Dynamics Perception Module.} The System 3 Episodic Dynamics Perception module (EDP) is a general-purpose video diffusion model fine-tuned on internet-sourced human and robot manipulation datasets.
 This module is designed to develop a controllable video generation model enhancing predictive capabilities within the manipulation domain.
-To assess its effectiveness, we perform an ablation study by integrating the dynamics perception module into the proposed TriVLA framework.
+To assess its effectiveness, we perform an ablation study by integrating the Episodic Dynamics Perception module into the proposed TriVLA framework.
 The results, summarized in Table~\ref{table:ablation}, were obtained using a single NVIDIA H100 GPU.
-Notably, incorporation of the dynamics perception module results in a significant enhancement of robot control performance.
+Notably, incorporation of the Episodic Dynamics Perception results in a significant enhancement of performance.